 The Biggest Factors in Pricing Your Home

-Every choice you make will have some impact on your budget, but there are some main factors to keep in mind that will have a big impact on the price of your home.
+Every choice you make will have some impact on your budget, but there are the main factors to keep in mind that will have a big impact on the price of your home.

 DIY vs. Turnkey

-One of the big options to choose is how your home is going to be built.
+Deciding how your home will be built is key to how much it will cost.
 Will you do it yourself (DIY), or have a builder build it for you?
 Maybe you know a builder who can give you some good pricing?
 In any case, we can help!

 You could also do a mix of both, and have the shell erected for you and act as general contractor for the interior – whatever fits your budget and comfort level.